timh1975/SoftwareEngineeringPortfolio/week2.md

 ![](images/VS_choose_dotnet_version.png "")

 Once the project has been built, click on Add to Source Control which is found at the button right hand side of the screen.

+The Create a Git repository dialog box will appear.
+As Visual Studio was already linked to my GitHub account, i did not need to provide these details.
+Visual Studio default .gitignore template was added to prevent unncessary files unrelated to the project from being pushed to the remote depository.
+It was dicided to keep the repository private to mitigate against plagiarism

+Once the details have been entered, click on Create and Push